mrayson/kdv_uncertainty/README.md

 - [https://github.com/hhau/ddcurves2] Bayesian inference code (R, Stan) for density-depth profiles (private)
 - [https://github.com/alan-turing-institute/Soliton] Code for running kdv solver in the azure cloud and shiny dashboard for viewing results. (private)

+## Docker run help

+ - Build the docker file locally and push the container to dockerhub

+    `sudo docker build -t iwaves .`

+ - Test it runs

+    `sudo docker run iwaves python run_pde_solver_mpi.py`
+    (It will crash due to not finding a file but should load the libraries fine...)

+ - Push to docker hub

+    `sudo docker tag iwaves latest`
+    `sudo docker push mrayson/iwaves`

 ---